Data Salons

 Data Salon #18: How consultation data shaped the NSW Creative Communities policy

-Our next Data Salon features two Directors from Create NSW, Mark Crees and David Gordon, who will reveal the extensive community consultation data and evaluation that has informed Creative Communities - the NSW Arts, Culture and Creative Industries Policy.
-You are invited to take part in this unique Sydney Culture Network opportunity to ask questions about the NSW Government's integrated policy for arts, culture and the creative industries 2024-2033, and learn more about how the evaluation of data is part of what’s ‘coming up next’ with implementation of the State’s 10 year policy.
+Our 18th Data Salon featured two Directors from Create NSW, Mark Crees and David Gordon, who discussed the extensive community consultation data and evaluation that has informed Creative Communities - the NSW Arts, Culture and Creative Industries Policy.

 Create NSW Presenters